lezaz/lezaz/_posts/2019-09-16-flyid-typography-css-vars.md

 * A slider control for the base font-size
 * A slider control for the typography-ratio.

 If users set the typography-ratio to `0` then their sites will use a static font-size, otherwise the values they define in these 2 controls will change the sizes of everything on their site.
+Take a lookat the [Gridd](https://wordpress.org/themes/gridd) for an example of how this can be done.

 ## Working with the above approach on a site